casey-shew/content-developer-test_jonathan-easton/exercise_specs.md

 ---
 # Test Requirements
 <em>The student needs to have correctly used an if and else in the code.
-The if statement should check for the correct input (the value of the variable color) and should trigger the appropriate output statement.
-Incorrect input (anything other than the value of the variable color) should trigger at least one output statement which is part of the else statement. </em>
+The if statement should check for the correct input (a string value of the variable color) and should trigger the appropriate output statement.
+An incorrect input (anything other than the value of the variable color) should trigger at least one output statement. </em>

 ## Outcome Tests
 <em>Indicate here criteria that should be tested relating to the outcomes or outputs of a student's actions in the exercise.</em>